 ART GROUP INFORMATION - The term runs for ten consecutive weeks - roughly in line with the schools.
 Tuesday and Thursday mornings from 9.30-12.30 in my garden studio, materials are not provided but coffee certainly is!
 The group is organised on a first come first served basis and online payment is guarantee of a place.
 Please e-mail (see tab below) if you are interested or would like to go on the waiting list.

 These mornings are small and friendly, with all media and levels welcome.
-The focus is on helping individuals to develop their own style with confidence and not to copy the way I work.
+The focus is helping individuals to develop their own style with confidence and not to copy the way I work.
 This ethos forms the basis for tutored painting tours in and around Europe, where I have been tour leader/tutor for Arbuthnott Holidays; Steppes Travel and La Dogana Summer School, Umbria.
-In the last few years I have been doing Fit to Paint holidays with my friend who is a fully trained fitness coach.
+In the last few years I have been doing Fit to Paint holidays along with my friend Jackie Colburn who is a fully trained fitness coach.
 Taking inspiration from the masters and my own experience at drawing school in Florence, I use tried and tested techniques to help develop hand/eye co-ordination in my students whatever their level of ability.
 During the chilly Cotswold winter there is always a quirky still-life on the go for the whole group.
 In the summer, we are to be found out and about, in various gardens and farmyards locally - sketch books at the ready.